 The result?
 You may smell great, but you’ll likely head home from your hunt unsuccessful.

-Keeping this in mind, here are four important tips you can use to help conceal your natural fragrance and increase your odds for a more effective and productive hunt:
+So, what’s the best way to cover your scent from deer?
+Here are four important tips you can use to help conceal your natural fragrance and increase your odds for a more effective and productive hunt.

 Camouflage clothing is terrific, but if it smells like your favorite laundry detergent, it defeats the purpose of wearing it.
 Baking soda can do wonders for controlling your scent.
 Consider washing your clothes with a no-scent detergent, then dry them on a clothesline (dryers can impart residual odors from prior wash loads into fabrics) before laying them flat in a plastic bag.
 Sprinkle a layer of baking soda on top of one layer, then repeat until the bag is full.
 Finally, place an open box of baking soda inside the bag and seal up until your next hunt.